standardgalactic/patterns-example/docs/readme.md

 1. **MultiTon**   several singleton, it complicates testing.
 1. **ResourceAcquisition**

-> By and large any programmer who uses  interfaces and abstract classes is programming with patterns in any way.
+> By and large any programmer who uses interfaces and abstract classes programs with patterns in any way.
 There is no another choice.

 ### As a joke, I present excerpts from 2 books.